 In a nutshell.

-I live with my wife Jo in South London, and work out of Wimbledon Art Studios.
-I try to befriend most animals I meet and consider myself to be a pretty decent squirrel-whisperer.
+I live and work out of my home in South London with my wife Jo and Hamilton our poodle (and life president of Will Strange Photography).
 I have a persistent travel itch, which has seen Jo and me witness a volcanic eruption, be roadside for the final stage of a Tour de France (highly recommended), and embark on a 3-hour study of a pillar from £1 restricted view seats at the Budapest Opera.
 Needless to say one of my cameras is invariably to hand on these travels (that pillar can consider itself well documented!).

 I am a proud uncle to seven nephews and I try to see them as often as I can.

 What experience do I have?

 I recently attempted to tally up all the weddings I have photographed as a professional and got as far as 38 – with only two of those being as a ‘second shooter’.
 I have covered secular, Christian, Humanist, Hindu, Nigerian and French ceremonies, and they have ranged in size from intimate gatherings of close friends and family, to vast events with several hundred guests.
-As a result of this experience I am very adept at anticipating photography opportunities at weddings and tend to be in the right place at the right time – whether it’s the obvious cake-cutting and first kiss moments, or that time when Aunt Judith teaches little Jake to merengue.
+As a result of this experience I am very adept at anticipating photography opportunities at weddings and tend to be in the right place at the right time – whether it’s the classic cake-cutting and first kiss moments, or that time when Aunt Judith teaches little Jake to merengue.

 What’s my photographic style?